[Updated May 29th, 2021]

-To remedy this, you can create and maintain a virtual Helm chart repository helmhub in JFrog Container Registry and add to it all required Helm repositories from the Helm Hub as remote Helm repositories.
+To remedy this, you can create and maintain a virtual Helm chart repository helmhub in JFrog Container Registry and add to it all required Helm repositories from the Artifact Hub as remote Helm repositories.
 Then JFrog Container Registry can be that single source of truth.

 JFrog Container Registry supports Helm-compatible repositories.
 These can be local repos for charts that are private to your organization, or remote repositories that proxy a public Helm repo.

-You can then pull any Helm chart that is listed by Helm Hub from the single URL of the virtual helmhub repository in JFrog Container Registry.
+You can then pull any Helm chart that is listed by Artifact Hub from the single URL of the virtual helmhub repository in JFrog Container Registry.
 As a bonus, you’ll also gain the faster retrieval speed of pulling the chart from the proxy in JFrog Container Registry.

 Setting up your own Helm Hub